Charges dropped against disabled deaf man who was hit by Phoenix Police officers

 "Tase him, tase him, tase him," an officer says.
 His camera is obstructed.

 He later tells another cop that it flew off.
-Cameras captured repeated punches and him being tasered.
+Cameras captured repeated punches and a stun gun being used on him.

 "Hands behind your back, hands behind your back," an officer said.